• Skip to primary navigation

 A Good Project for Kids

 Not to beat a dead horse, but another great reason to grow your own grapes is that they make a good project for children.
 Kids can be taught to grow and even prune a grape vine.
-They can also be taught to process the grapes into raisins and even juice (click here to see that).
+They can also be taught to process the grapes into homemade juice or raisins.

 If you’d like your kids to have a “fruitful” job around the home and land, give them a few grape vines to tend.
 Get them off their i-device and into the garden.